• Skip to primary navigation

 Jump to Recipe

-creamy chicken tortilla soup in bowl.
+spoon filled with chicken tortilla soup

 Remove chicken from pot, shred and add back into the pot.